sachin6816/API/README.md

 # API

 ## Available routes
 There are 5 different routes which are facilitating in their own way.
-They are providing multiple functionalities.They are:
+They are providing multiple functionalities.They are the following: